ariejan/firefly/README.md

       # Default: Check this out: %short_url%
       # set :tweet,       "I loved this: %short_url% - Go check it out now!"

-      # If you want to enable 'share to twitter'
+      # If you want to enable 'share to sharing targets'

-      # A secure key to be used with 'share to twitter'
+      # A secure key to be used with 'share to sharing targets'
       # set :sharing_key,    "set-a-long-secure-key-here"

-      # Currently only twitter is supported
+      # Currently only twitter, hyves and facebook are supported
-      # set :sharing_targets, [:twitter]
+      # set :sharing_targets, [:twitter, :hyves, :facebook]

       # Set the TLDs (in URLs) that are allowed to be shortened
       # set :sharing_domains, ["example.com", "mydomain.com"]